These 5 free apps make it easy to improve your writing

 2. Just write!

 One surefire way to improve your writing is to—you guessed it—write more.
 And while there’s nothing stopping you from tapping out some musings every day, daily writing site 750 Words (web) adds some nice structure.
-As the site’s name suggests, you’re encouraged to write 750 words each day, roughly equivalent to three pages worth of writing.
+As the site’s name suggests, you’re encouraged to write 750 words each day, roughly equivalent to three pages’ worth of writing.

-Your writing, which is for your eyes only, is gamified in the form of monthly points you earnbased on length of writing and days-in-a-row streaks.
+Your writing, which is for your eyes only, is gamified in the form of monthly points you earn based on length of writing and days-in-a-row streaks.
 You’ll also get access to fun charts and graphs that tell you the duration of each entry, your mood while writing, and a bunch of other cool metrics.
 This is the only entry on this list that doesn’t offer some sort of forever-free version, but you do get a full 30 days to decide whether or not you’re willing to shell out $5 a month.

 3. Keep it clear